§ 34 Process safety system

 Section last changed: 01 January 2011

-The requirement for independence as mentioned in the first subsection, entails that the process safety system is in addition to systems for management and control and other safety systems.
-The process safety system can have an interface with other systems if it is not adversely affected as a consequence of system failures, errors or isolated incidents in these systems.
+The requirement for independence as mentioned in the first subsection, implies that the fire and gas detection system comes in addition to systems for management and control and other safety systems.
+The process safety system can interface with other systems if it is not adversely affected as a consequence of system failures, failures or individual incidents in these systems.

-The requirement for two independent safety levels as mentioned in the third subsection, entails that the process safety levels shall be protected against dependent errors, so that an isolated error does not lead to the failure of both safety levels.
+The requirement for two independent safety levels as mentioned in the third subsection, implies that the process safety levels shall be protected against dependent failures, so that a single failure does not lead to the failure of both safety levels.
+For example, the overpressure protection should consist of two independent protection levels, of which one is normally a pressure safety valve (PSV).